jackhu008/locust/README.md

 locust   locust-locust-test.your.openshift.cluster.appdomain.cloud          locust     8089  ...
 ```
 **Test:**
-Browse to http:locust-locust-test.your.openshift.cluster.appdomain.cloud to confirm that you can see the Locust UI.
+Browse to http://locust-locust-test.your.openshift.cluster.appdomain.cloud to confirm that you can see the Locust UI.